Will my child be required to wear a face mask?

 The school district continues to monitor community transmission rates, vaccination rates, hospitalizations, and vaccination booster opportunities for children 5-18 yrs of age.

 The current recommendation of both the CDC and American Academy of Pediatrics is to require universal masking in K-12 schools when the local transmission rates are “High”.
 The district will reevaluate masking requirements based on changes in any of the above considerations.

 The district will communicate any changes to masking or other mitigation measures through all communication channels.

 Will visitors be required to wear masks?

 Yes.
-All visitors will be required to wear a mask as we begin the 2021-22 school year.
+All visitors will be required to wear a mask in all school buildings.